Just released: How to raise venture capital in 2023

 Disappearances of key people are also considered in some policies.
 Underwriters require a certain period of time to pass (at least 90 days) and they reserve the right to request whatever information then need to conclude that the key person has died.
 If the key person is then found alive, the beneficiary is required to refund the carrier the full benefit paid to them.

-What’s missing?
+What’s Missing?

-The death of a critical person would be devastating without question.
-Unfortunately, that’s not the only tragedy that would have a traumatic impact on a company.
-What about an injury that causes permanent total disability?
 As an example, take a CEO gets into a car accident and suffers severe paralysis.
 This person who was once able to travel the world on a moment’s notice to meet investors, respond rapidly to constant communication, and focus all of their energy on running a company would now have to overcome significant new challenges and limitations.
-They may not be able to perform their job at all: according to a 2013 Christopher Reeve Foundation study, only 15.5% of Americans living with some form of paralysis are employed.
-How does a company deal with the financial consequences of this situation?

-Permanent total disability insurance (“PTD insurance”)
+Permanent Total Disability Insurance (“PTD insurance”)

 Here, the “claim” is not the death or disappearance of the Key Person but rather their “total disability.”
 Total disability is usually defined as someone’s inability to perform the duties of their job as a result of an accident of illness.
 Physical injury is the focus.
 Coverage will usually not apply to mental or nervous disorders that occur as a result of an accident.
 Physician examinations and reports are reviewed by the underwriters to verify the disability.